Wake-on-LAN

-Wake-on-LAN (WoL or WOL) is an Ethernet or Token Ring computer networking standard that allows a computer to be turned on or awakened by a network message.
+Wake-on-LAN (WoL) is an Ethernet or Token Ring computer networking standard that allows a computer to be turned on or awakened from sleep mode by a network message.

-The message is usually sent to the target computer by a program executed on a device connected to the same local area network.
+The message is usually sent to the target computer by a program executed on a device connected to the same local area network (LAN).
 It is also possible to initiate the message from another network by using subnet directed broadcasts or a WoL gateway service.

-Equivalent terms include wake on WAN, remote wake-up, power on by LAN, power up by LAN, resume by LAN, resume on LAN and wake up on LAN.
+It is based upon AMD's Magic Packet Technology, which was co-developed by AMD and Hewlett-Packard, following its proposal as a standard in 1995.
+The standard saw quick adoption thereafter through IBM, Intel and others.

 If the computer being awakened is communicating via Wi-Fi, a supplementary standard called Wake on Wireless LAN (WoWLAN) must be employed.

 The WoL and WoWLAN standards are often supplemented by vendors to provide protocol-transparent on-demand services, for example in the Apple Bonjour wake-on-demand (Sleep Proxy) feature.

 History

+The basis for the Wake-on-LAN industry standard mechanism today was created around 1994 by AMD in cooperation with Hewlett-Packard, who co-developed AMD's Magic Packet Technology and brought forth their following proposal for it in November 1995 in an AMD white paper.
+It enabled a remote network device to be woken up through the underlying “power management circuitry”, by sending it a standard Ethernet frame, which “contains a specific data pattern detected by the Ethernet-controller on the receiving end”.

+AMD implemented the WoL mechanism in their AMD PCnet II-Family of Ethernet controllers before.
+The term “Magic Packet” is a AMD trademark.

-In October 1996, Intel and IBM formed the Advanced Manageability Alliance (AMA).
-In April 1997, this alliance introduced the Wake-on-LAN technology.
+Wake-on-LAN saw wide adoption starting in October 1996, when IBM formed the Advanced Manageability Alliance (AMA) with Intel.
+In April 1997, this alliance adopted the Wake-on-LAN technology.

+Contrary to most networking protocols, no formal Request for Comments (RFC) documents have been created for Wake-on-LAN, but nevertheless it remains a standard that is widely used in the industry.